 Another thing to consider when buying a tent is its footprint and shape.
 Not all tents are created equal and some designs will suit your needs better than others.
 You can measure the length and width of your sleeping bag and pad (or camping cot) to ensure the tent has enough space to fit your gear with a bit of extra space.
 If stores have tents set up, get inside and lie down and bring in a few items to ensure you'll have enough space.
 Keep in mind you want extra room at the tent's sides to ensure you've got enough space for gear once you load it in.
 If family camping, getting a tent with dividers can break up space for gear versus sleeping, and dividers with zippers will let you go to an open concept when people are hanging out in the tent.

-Consider a dome-style or cabin-style tent for plenty of overhead room, unless you're concerned about weight and tent pack-size.
+Consider a dome-style or cabin-style tent like the Columbia Pinewood Cabin tent for plenty of overhead room, unless you're concerned about weight and tent pack-size.
 These tents let you sit up comfortably and in some models you can crouch or stand inside.
 Being able to move around freely in the tent will help you keep your entrances and exits quick, equating to fewer bugs than cramped campers stuck fumbling with zippers or tripping over door bases.
 Extra space will also pay off if you ever get stuck in the tent in a rain storm, preventing the feeling of claustrophobia that tiny tents can create.

 Tent Accessories, Carving Out Space

 Once you've bought a tent, the next step is being creative and using accessories to maximize the interior space.
 The first thing to do is determine the best way to use the storage space in your tent.
 If possible, store items outside instead of cramming all your gear into the tent.
 In most cases hanging food is the safest bet to discourage animals from invading your camp site.
 Other gear can be kept in a car, under a canoe, wrapped in a tarp, or tucked under the tent's vestibule.